OpenEvalProject/evals/manuscripts/elife-101559/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/101559/elife-101559-fig5-v1.jpg)

-**Figure 5.:** P and the empirical lifetime.1(A) Schematic illustrating the following question under investigation: in biological systems, as autofluorescence, the afterpulse ratio, and the background remain constant, does the lifetime response change as sensor brightness increases?
-(B, C) Distribution of the fitted P (1B) and empirical lifetime (C) from fluorescence lifetime data with simulated P values of 0.4 and 0.5 across different sensor photon numbers. *p<0.05, 1P=0.4 vs 1P=0.5, two-way ANOVA with Šídák’s multiple comparisons test; 1#p<0.05, vs photons = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test.
-(D, E) Distribution of the changes in the fitted P (1D) and empirical lifetime (E) for different sensor photon numbers.
-The simulated P varied from 0.4 to 0.5. *p<0.05, vs photon count = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test.
-The data are represented as means and standard deviations. n=500 simulations.1
+**Figure 5.:** (A) Schematic illustrating the following question under investigation: in biological systems, as autofluorescence, the afterpulse ratio, and the background remain constant, does the lifetime response change as sensor brightness increases?
+(B, C) Distribution of the fitted P1 (B) and empirical lifetime (C) from fluorescence lifetime data with simulated P1 values of 0.4 and 0.5 across different sensor photon numbers. *p<0.05, P1=0.4 vs P1=0.5, two-way ANOVA with Šídák’s multiple comparisons test; #p<0.05, vs photons = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test.
+(D, E) Distribution of the changes in the fitted P1 (D) and empirical lifetime (E) for different sensor photon numbers.
+The simulated P1 varied from 0.4 to 0.5. *p<0.05, vs photon count = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test.
+The data are represented as means and standard deviations. n=500 simulations.

 Since fluorescence lifetime allows comparison of absolute levels of analytes (Brinks et al., 2015; Lazzari-Dean et al., 2019; Ma et al., 2024; van der Linden et al., 2021; Zheng et al., 2015), we determined the range where changes in sensor expression do not significantly affect fitted P1 or empirical lifetime (Figure 6A).
 A higher sensor photon count reduces the likelihood of significant changes in lifetime due to sensor expression (Figure 6A).
 Thus, we determined the minimum number of sensor photons needed for a specific change in sensor expression to have a negligible impact on lifetime measurements (Figure 6A).
 We first determined the apparent change in fitted P1 and empirical lifetime introduced by the change in sensor expression levels (Figure 6C, purple traces).
 As sensor fluorescence increased, the sensor expression-induced apparent change in fitted P1 and empirical lifetime decreased.
 Additionally, by considering the variance associated with a specific photon count, we calculated the minimum change in fitted P1 or empirical lifetime that would result in a statistically significant difference due to sensor expression changes (Figure 6C, black traces, t test threshold, see Materials and methods).
 The intersection of these two traces (Figure 6C) indicates the minimum number of sensor photons required to tolerate a certain amount of sensor photon changes (i.e. t tests did not show a statistically significant difference) (Figure 6B).
 As the total number of sensor photons increased, a greater difference in sensor expression was tolerated.
 Fitted P1 could tolerate more photon changes than empirical lifetime for a given number of sensor photons (Figure 6B).
 These curves provide quantitative guidelines for determining the necessary sensor photon counts to compare absolute lifetime values across different sensor expression levels.

 ![Figure 6.](https://cdn.elifesciences.org/articles/101559/elife-101559-fig6-v1.jpg)

 **Figure 6.:** (A) Schematic illustrating the question under investigation: as the biological analyte, autofluorescence, afterpulse ratio, and background signals remain constant, as the sensor expression/brightness increases, what is the minimum number of sensor photons needed to tolerate a specific change in sensor expression such that the apparent lifetimes are not significantly different?
-(B) Relationship between changes in photon number due to changes in expression level and the minimum number of sensor photons required not to reach statistical significance for both the fitted P and empirical lifetime.
-The data were simulated with 1P=0.5.
-The minimum number of sensor photons was calculated by interpolating the intersection between the two curves in (1C).
-(C) Plots of changes reaching statistical significance according to t tests (calculated as 1.96*standard error of the difference in the mean) and apparent changes due to sensor expression for both the empirical lifetime (upper panels) and fitted P (lower panels).
-The data were simulated with 1P=0.5.
+(B) Relationship between changes in photon number due to changes in expression level and the minimum number of sensor photons required not to reach statistical significance for both the fitted P1 and empirical lifetime.
+The data were simulated with P1=0.5.
+The minimum number of sensor photons was calculated by interpolating the intersection between the two curves in (C).
+(C) Plots of changes reaching statistical significance according to t tests (calculated as 1.96*standard error of the difference in the mean) and apparent changes due to sensor expression for both the empirical lifetime (upper panels) and fitted P1 (lower panels).
+The data were simulated with P1=0.5.
 Different sensor expression changes are plotted in each panel.
-The data are represented as means and standard deviations.1
+The data are represented as means and standard deviations.

 Together, the data in Figures 5 and 6 not only challenge the conventional view that fluorescence lifetime is independent of sensor expression levels in biology experiments, but also, more importantly, quantitatively define the range of sensor expression levels that enable comparison of either relative responses or absolute lifetime values across diverse sensor expression levels.
 These results are critical for guiding experiments that involve comparisons across animals, across brain regions, and across chronic time periods.

-## Innovating to reduce sensor expression dependence: avoiding autofluorescence and lowering background signal
+### Innovating to reduce sensor expression dependence: avoiding autofluorescence and lowering background signal

 Sensor expression dependence limits comparisons of fluorescence lifetime values and responses across chronic periods and across animals.
 Thus, we investigated the extent to which the dependence of sensor expression could be mitigated by achievable technological advances, in particular, by developing sensors outside the autofluorescence spectra (e.g. red-shifted sensors), and/or by lowering background signal (e.g. with photodetectors with low dark current, together with better light proofing) (Figure 7).

 ![Figure 7.](https://cdn.elifesciences.org/articles/101559/elife-101559-fig7-v1.jpg)

-**Figure 7.:** (A, B) Distribution of the change in fitted P (1A) and empirical lifetime (B) with different sensor photon numbers, under no autofluorescence, low background, and both improvement conditions.
-The simulated P varied from 0.4 to 0.5. *p<0.05, vs photon count = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test. n=500 simulations.
+**Figure 7.:** (A, B) Distribution of the change in fitted P1 (A) and empirical lifetime (B) with different sensor photon numbers, under no autofluorescence, low background, and both improvement conditions.
+The simulated P1 varied from 0.4 to 0.5. *p<0.05, vs photon count = 800,000, one-way ANOVA with Dunnett’s multiple comparisons test. n=500 simulations.
 The data are represented as means and standard deviations.
-(1C, D) Relationships between changes in photon number due to expression level and the minimum number of sensor photons required not to reach statistical significance for both the fitted P (1C) and empirical lifetime (D) under no autofluorescence, low background, or both improvement conditions.
-The data were simulated with P=0.5.
-The orange traces are the same as the corresponding data in 1Figures 5 and 6 and were reused here for comparison purposes.
+(C, D) Relationships between changes in photon number due to expression level and the minimum number of sensor photons required not to reach statistical significance for both the fitted P1 (C) and empirical lifetime (D) under no autofluorescence, low background, or both improvement conditions.
+The data were simulated with P1=0.5.
+The orange traces are the same as the corresponding data in Figures 5 and 6 and were reused here for comparison purposes.

 If sensors could be made with emission spectra that do not overlap with tissue autofluorescence (e.g. red or far-red sensors), both the relative response and absolute values of fitted P1 no longer depended on sensor expression (Figure 7A and C left panels; 7A: p=0.047 for 30,000 photons, p>0.8 for the other photon counts, vs 800,000 photons).
 This expression independence can be explained by the fact that only autofluorescence contributes to the sensor expression-dependent bias of fitted P1 (Figure 2).
 With no autofluorescence, the relative response in empirical lifetime showed less dependence on sensor expression (Figure 7B, left, p<0.05 for 150,000 photons or less, p>0.2 for the other photon counts, vs 800,000 photons), whereas the absolute empirical lifetime could tolerate less change in sensor expression (Figure 7D, left).
 Thus, sensors with spectra that avoid overlap with autofluorescence are completely independent of sensor expression levels when fitted P1 is used as the metric of evaluation.